 Signal: Red light

-The 200-day trend line is an important technical signal that is widely followed by market participants, as prolonged breaks below this trend line could indicate a longer-term shift in investor sentiment for an index.
+The 200-day trend line is an important technical signal that is widely followed by market participants, as prolonged breaks above or below this trend line could indicate a longer-term shift in investor sentiment for an index.
 The 400-day trend line is also a reliable indicator of a change in trend.
-As we saw in April, the S&P 500 was unable to rally above its 200-day moving average; however, the fact that it broke above the 400-day trend line is encouraging.
-Despite the rebound in April, we’ve kept this signal at a red light given the fact that the S&P 500 remained below its 200-day moving average at month-end.
+The continued technical support for markets in April was encouraging, so we have left this signal at a green light for the month.

 Risk factor #4: Market complacency.
 This is a recently added risk factor that aims to capture a standardized measure of market complacency across time.
 Complacency can be an uncertain term, so this chart aims to identify and combine two of the common ways to measure complacency: valuations and volatility.

 For the valuation component of the index, we are using the forward-looking price-to-earnings ratio for the S&P 500 over the next 12 months.
 This gives an idea of how much investors are willing to pay for companies based on their anticipated earnings.
 Typically, when valuations are high, it signals that investors are confident and potentially complacent.
 For volatility, we have used the monthly average level for the VIX, a stock market volatility index.
 When volatility for the S&P 500 is high, the VIX rises, which would signal less complacency.

 By combining the two metrics in the chart below, we see periods where high valuations and low volatility have caused peaks, such as 2000, 2006 to 2007, and 2017.
 We saw market drawdowns roughly within a year following each of these peaks.